cl-model-languages/cl-prolog2/README.md

 It looks like https://github.com/keithj/cl-prolog has similar things in mind, and it has more careful considerations regarding which names are accepted by the Prolog language spec.

+However, I don't do complicated things; if it works it's fine.
+Be just careful which character you use for your symbols.

+Variables are prefixed by `?`, such as `?X`, following the common conventions in lisp-based Prolog (e.g. On Lisp).
+They are given to the Prolog interpreter as capitalized symbols.

 ## Usage